cdapio/cdap/docs/developer-guide/source/advanced.rst

 ----------------------
 You can have one or more instances of any given Flowlet, each consuming a disjoint partition of each input.
-You can control the number of instances programmatically via the `REST interfaces <rest.html>`__ or via the Continuuity Reactor Dashboard.
+You can control the number of instances programmatically via the `REST interfaces <rest.html>`__ or via the CDAP Console.
 This enables you to scale your application to meet capacity at runtime.

-In the Local Reactor, multiple Flowlet instances are run in threads, so in some cases actual performance may not be improved.
-However, in the Hosted and Enterprise Reactors each Flowlet instance runs in its own Java Virtual Machine (JVM) with independent compute resources.
+In the Local DAP, multiple Flowlet instances are run in threads, so in some cases actual performance may not be improved.
+However, in the Distributed DAP, each Flowlet instance runs in its own Java Virtual Machine (JVM) with independent compute resources.
 Scaling the number of Flowlets can improve performance and have a major impact depending on your implementation.